juani1499/Recipe-Website/README.md

-This project is aimed toward practicing my basic HTML knowledge that I have acquired while doing the Odin project.
+This project is aimed toward practicing my basic HTML knowledge that I have acquired while doing The Odin Project.

 I will be building a basic recipe website.
 This website will have an index page and other links containing recipes to the different dishes provided on the site.
 Some inspiration for tasty treats!